 \subsection{Study Outline}

-The study is conducted with the issues listed in Table~\ref{tab:overview_of_exp}, including four major stages involved in upstream and downstream training phase.
-Each stage is carefully examined and analyzed with selected SSL methods on multiple datasets.
-Due to the different mechanisms of classification tasks and segmentation tasks, we included appropriate medical tasks for exploring various factors.
-For instance, the degree of class-imbalance for classification tasks is easier to adjust than segmentation tasks.
-Thus for simplicity, we only perform the experiments in the classification task.
-Based on extensive experiments, we finally provide detailed guidelines for a deeper understanding and more effective use of SSL pretraining. \textbf{The implementation details are available in the supplementary material.}
+The study is conducted with the issues listed in Table~\ref{tab:overview_of_exp}, including four major aspects involved in the upstream and downstream training phases.
+Each aspect is carefully examined and analyzed with selected SSL methods on multiple datasets.
+We include appropriate medical tasks for exploring various factors.
+For instance, the class-imbalance ratio in classification tasks is easier to adjust than in segmentation tasks.
+Thus for simplicity, we only perform the relevant experiments in the classification task.
+Based on extensive experiments, we finally provide detailed guidelines for a deeper understanding and more effective usage of SSL pretraining.